Massive search for missing West Point cadet includes 130 additional military police

 Military and police helicopters are conducting aerial sweeps using "Forward-Looking Infrared Radar" and drones.
 State police dive teams are searching the Hudson River, as well as lakes and ponds on the West Point campus, according to officials.
 Railroad police have also provided three working dogs to search along the tracks adjacent to the academy, which is located about 50 miles north of New York City.

-When the cadet failed to show up for the military skills competition, fellow cadets "immediately started to search for their missing teammate" before military police were notified, triggering a massive probe of the base at 1 a.m.
+When Kurita failed to show up for the military skills competition, fellow cadets "immediately started to search for their missing teammate" before military police were notified, triggering a massive probe of the base at 1 a.m.
 Saturday that has continued since.

 "I want to thank the local and state law enforcement agencies and emergency services for their tireless support," Academy Superintendent Lt.
 Gen. Darryl Williams said.
 "We will continue to search with all means possible, on and off West Point.
 Safely locating the cadet remains our focus and number one priority."